ericjang/aibook/sources/chapter13.md

 meaning is discrete - Noam chomsky points out that you cannot have "half" a word, a word is a discrete unit of "meaning", whereas sound can be continuous.

 language is an efficient way to compress meaning.

-Language is *not enough* to convey meaning in a watertight way (see chapter 5), but coupled with the behavior of agents that share *understanding* through their behavior and implicit understanding of each other, language does facilitate "collaborative thinking" between individuals.
+From an information-theoretic perspective, discrete codes are better for communicating information over noisy channels.

 Cultural memory and stories serve to teach a social animals how to function, just as hippocampal memory teaches a squirrel where it buried its nuts.